 - 1/3 cup applesauce

 - 1 tsp vanilla extract

-- Mix together flour, baking powder, baking soda and salt.
+- In a large bowl, mix together flours, baking powder, baking soda and salt.

 - Add the maple syrup, applesauce, egg, water, vinegar, oil and vanilla.

 - Add in the chocolate chips, gently folding into the batter.

 - Pour batter into muffin tin.

 - Bake for about 30 minutes, until the top is lightly browned and a toothpick, inserted into the centre comes out clean.

 *Egg Substitute: 1 Tbsp chia seeds, ground + ¼ warm water.
 Mix thoroughly and allow to sit for 10-15 minutes until thickened.

 - Prep Time: 10 mins